firebase/firebase-js-sdk/docs-devsite/firestore_.md

 ### collection(reference, path, pathSegments) {:#collection_568f98d}

-Gets a `CollectionReference` instance that refers to a subcollection of `reference` at the the specified relative path.
+Gets a `CollectionReference` instance that refers to a subcollection of `reference` at the specified relative path.

 <b>Signature:</b>